Fibiko/ultrarumbleguide/README.md

     <img style="border-radius: 15px;" src="https://ultrarumble.com/assets/guide/guide.jpg" width="100%"/>
 </p>

-# Ultimate Player Guide to My Hero Ultra Rumble
+# <a style="color: rgba(175,100,237,255) !important;">Ultimate Player Guide to My Hero Ultra Rumble</a><br>

+Welcome to the My Hero Ultra Rumble Ultimate Player Guide!
+This is a macro-guide that contains smaller guides, such as the New Player Guide, the Character Guides, the General Player Guide, the TUNING Guide and the Teamwork Guide.
+You can click one of the buttons below to travel to the one you're interested in.

+# <a style="color: rgba(175,100,237,255) !important;">NEW PLAYER GUIDE</a><br>

 ## CHARACTER GUIDES
 Click this image-button to go to the character guide selection!